 If a theme also creates post thumbnails, your media folder could look something like this example of me uploading a photo named gallery5 as the original image:

 As you can see, this is just one image, so think about what your folder will look like with other uploads.

 For our theme setup tutorials, we created one about thumbnail creation, found in the common tutorials section.
 Our newer themes have additional information about thumbnail creation—other things to consider.

 Plugin Generated Post Thumbnails

-Not only will WordPress and themes create thumbnails, some plugins can also do this.
+Not only will WordPress and themes create thumbnails, but some plugins can also do this.
 Gallery or Portfolio based plugins are probably the most common.
-This is usually the case if they generate a layout that has consistent sized images for a unified style.
+This is usually the case if they generate a layout that has consistent-sized images for a unified style.

 Why is this a Problem?